Employee Travel Expense and Reimbursement

 A KCTCS procurement card (procard) should be used to pay conference and professional meeting registration fees in advance of the event.

-- If this is not possible, the reason for using a personal payment method must be approved in advance by the KCTCS System Director of Business Services.
+- If this is not possible, the reason for using a personal payment method shall be approved in advance by the KCTCS Assistant Vice President of Business Services/COO.

-Payment for registration fees must be charged to the fiscal year in which the travel occurs.
+Payment for registration fees shall be charged to the fiscal year in which the travel occurs.

 - If the travel occurs in a future fiscal year, the employee should contact KCTCS General Accounting Services staff for the reclassification of the expense to a pre-paid expense for the next fiscal year.